chandramgc/ai-poc/.github/instructions/python.instructions.md

 - Provide docstrings following PEP 257 conventions.
 - Use the `typing` module for type annotations (e.g., `List[str]`, `Dict[str, int]`).
 - Break down complex functions into smaller, more manageable functions.
-- Use poetry for dependency management.
+- Use Poetry for Libraries mangement.

 ## General Instructions